 Photo: Harvest the Fleurieu

 The region’s rich, high-quality soils and mild maritime climate mean that growing conditions for fruit and vegetables are optimal.
 Not surprisingly, the region’s farmer’s markets are the best place to find the freshest locally-grown fruit and veg, so time your visit accordingly to stock up.
 There are several other places you can pick up freshly grown fruit and vegetables from, including McCarthy’s Orchard in McLaren Vale, which has a cool room open to the public seven days a week.
 In Mount Compass, you can pick your own strawberries at Harvest the Fleurieu and blueberries at The Blueberry Patch.
 The Fleurieu Peninsula (Willunga, in particular) is also South Australia’s historical home of almonds; freshly grown almonds can be found at the Blue Cottage Almond stall at the Willunga Farmers Market and at the Almond Train in McLaren Vale.
-If olives are your thing, you’re also in luck; they’re grown prolifically here – in fact, they’re the region’s biggest agricultural product after wine grapes.
+If olives are your thing, you’re in luck; they’re grown prolifically here – in fact, they’re the region’s biggest agricultural product after wine grapes.
 Olives and olive products can be found all over the region; a few options include Coriole, Hugo and Primo Estate wineries which all produce their own olive oil, and Harvest the Fleurieu in Mount Compass which stocks the awarded extra virgin oils from Nangkita Olives.

 The excellent growing conditions and passionate farming community of the Fleurieu Peninsula results in an array of top-quality meats.
 Najobe Park, which has a store in Strathalbyn, is renowned for its excellent free-range grass-fed beef, ethically-raised Rascal Jack pork and Zara Grace lamb.
-It’s also worth popping into Wakefield Grange Butchery & Grocer in Yankalilla, where you can find beef and lamb reared on a local Wattle Flat farm, in addition to local cheeses and fresh organic produce.
+It’s also worth a visit to Wakefield Grange Butchery & Grocer in Yankalilla, where you can find beef and lamb reared on a local Wattle Flat farm, in addition to local cheeses and fresh organic produce.
 For something a little different, Fleurieu Prime Alpacas of Mount Compass make all sorts of alpaca meat products, from chorizo and smoked goods to burger patties and fillets.
-A variety of these local meats are available at the region’s local farmers’ markets and butcheries; Ellis Butchers in McLaren Vale or Hamlet’s Meats in Willunga are particularly popular for their excellent range, which includes hand-made smallgoods.
+A variety of these delicious meats are available at the region’s local farmers’ markets and butcheries; Ellis Butchers in McLaren Vale or Hamlet’s Meats in Willunga are particularly popular for their excellent range, which includes hand-made smallgoods.

 coffee, tea and sweet treats